-Many people say they dread negotiating and avoid it whenever they can.
+Many people say they dread negotiating and avoid it whenever possible.
 Why?
-Typically, because they view negotiation as a competition in which one party’s gains come at the expense of the other party.
-What we often overlook, however, is the fact that most negotiations allow for both collaboration and competition.
-Add the collaborative element of negotiation to the table, and the process becomes not only more enjoyable but also more rewarding.
+Most often, it’s because they see negotiation as a competition in which one party’s gains come directly at the expense of the other.
+What we tend to overlook is that most negotiations allow room for both competition and collaboration.
+Add the collaborative element to the table, and negotiation becomes not only more productive but also far more rewarding.

 3 guidelines for creating value in negotiation

-How can you make the most of integrative negotiations, creating as much value as possible to then divide?
-Here are three guidelines from experts at the Program on Negotiation at Harvard Law School:
+How can you make the most of integrative negotiations, creating as much value as possible before dividing it?
+Here are three guidelines drawn from research and teaching at the Program on Negotiation at Harvard Law School.

 1. Capitalize on differences.